jaytimm/google-ngrams-and-r/README.md

 Some different approaches to condensing our matrices.

 Data compiled by folks at the English Lexicon Project.
 As a bit of "supervision" -- some details about words included in the corpus.
-Filter out funcky/poor OCR words included in the corpus as well.
+Filter out funky/poor OCR-ed words included in the corpus as well.
 Super-imperfect.

 ``` r
 library(lexvarsdatr)